Why I will no longer stay with my ex, or have him stay with me.

 However since our visit to Perth this time, and the extremely unhealthy environment that it created for my daughter, I have changed my tune.
 I don’t think it is mentally healthy for any of us to be in the same space together.

 On my last evening staying with them, my daughter and her dad returned from a particular outing.
-My daughter came running into the house, and was very upset.
+My daughter came running into the house and was very upset.
 Her dad had said some bad words about me that involved some foul language.
 I was absolutely fuming when I heard what he had said and how upset my daughter was.
 It is totally not on to bad mouth the other parent to a child.
 I really believe that it can be so damaging to children.

 I have decided enough is enough.
 He has crossed a line with me, and I will no longer be having my ex in my home.
 Nor will I stay with my ex in his home.

-I will be attempting to get the court orders changed because I now believe that it is in my daughter’s best interest for us not be in the same space together.
+I will be attempting to get the court orders changed because I now believe that it is in my daughter’s best interest for us not to be in the same space together.
 I tried very hard for four years to build a positive co-parenting relationship with my ex, but I now know that for us, it will never be.
 It is now causing her more damage than good.
-I know I may have to heal my daughter emotionally after a visit with him, but in general she has a good time with him.
+I know I may have to heal my daughter emotionally after a visit with him, but in general, she has a good time with him.
 But it is better for her if I’m not there.

+P.S.
 DID YOU KNOW?

 • Have you just parted ways with your partner, and feeling lost?